This post may contain affiliate links.

 It’s time to celebrate the MVP of fall!
 Who or what is that?
 Pumpkin, of course.
 And, I’m giving props to this quick bread recipe with loads of pumpkin flavor that is over-the-top good.

-Over the past couple of weeks, I’ve made this bread three times.
-I wanted to test the recipe to make sure it was just right before sharing it with you.
+I’ve made this bread thrice over the past couple of weeks.
+I wanted to test the recipe to ensure it was just right before sharing it with you.
 But behind the scenes, something else kept happening.
 This Pumpkin Pecan Streusel Bread kept disappearing.
 My family loves it, and my neighbors raved about it.
 So, now it’s your turn to try it.

 - Smooth pumpkin, cinnamon, nutmeg, cloves, and brown sugar come together for all the incredible flavors you love in a fall recipe.